chrisl8/Witchazzan/README.md

 They are basically just JavaScript Object Literals, but are often encoded.

-Because their contents are sent over the network constantly, their keys are kept short (abreviated).
+Because their contents are sent over the network constantly, their keys are kept short (abbreviated) to always be at most three (3) characters long.

-You can add **any** key/value pair to a hadaron, **but** they do get valiated at various points, so if you want to use a new key, edit `shared/validateHadron.js` and add your new key along with a descriptoin of what it does.
-Remember to keep it short.
+You can add **any** key/value pair to a hadron, **but** they do get validated at various points, so if you want to use a new key, edit `shared/validateHadron.js` and add your new key along with a description of what it does.
+Remember to keep it three (3) characters or less.

-In the browser you can watch the actual data:
+~~In the browser you can watch the actual data~~:
+In the browser you can see that data is being passed, but **it is compressed now** so it will look like garbage:
  - Open Developer Tools
  - Go to the Network tab
  - Click on "WS" to juts see websocket data